About Western Law

 Eligibility Criteria

 Western Law is strongly committed to excellence and diversity.
-While we believe that excellence in academic studies and strong performance on the LSAT is the best evidence of the ability to succeed in law school, we also believe that achievement in other areas may indicate potential for success; therefore, applications are reviewed holistically.
-Our admission policy, which allows applicants to show their potential in a variety of ways, is designed to produce a mix of students with diverse backgrounds.
+While we believe that excellence in academic studies and strong performance on the LSAT are the best evidence of the ability to succeed in law school, we also believe that achievement in other areas may indicate potential for success; therefore, applications are reviewed holistically.
+Our admissions policy, which allows applicants to show their potential in a variety of ways, is designed to produce a mix of students with diverse backgrounds.

 The Committee also considers factors other than grades and LSAT scores, including:

-• employment,
+- employment,

-• personal and professional achievements,
+- personal and professional achievements,

-• extracurricular engagement,
+- extracurricular engagement,

-• volunteer activities and
+- volunteer activities and

-• other life experience.
+- other life experience.

 A full course load throughout your undergraduate academic career (5 semestered courses per term) is preferred.
 Research and writing experience, and graduate work, are also very positive factors.